lujintan/fs-enhance/README.md

 # fs-enhance
-generate files by the sample files
+generate files by the sample files, [see more](http://www.kkyfj.com/opensource/fs-enhance)

 ###Installation